PET: Not yet an Essential Component of Every Modern-Day Clinical Nuclear Laboratory

 - Di Carli MF, Geva T, Davidoff R. The Future of Cardiovascular Imaging.
 Circulation 2016;133:2640-61.

-Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Echocardiography, Electrocardiography, Electrons, Magnetic Resonance Imaging, Myocardial Perfusion Imaging, Physical Exertion, Positron-Emission Tomography, Rubidium, Sarcoidosis, Tomography, Emission-Computed, Single-Photon, Tomography, X-Ray Computed